cgaueb/MFR/README.md

 Multifragment rendering (MFR) is a genre of image synthesis techniques and associated data structures tightly coupled with the rasterisation pipeline, which has helped deliver important improvements to the visual quality of primitive-order rendering and has enabled the real-time display of complex phenomena and structures.
 An MFR method encompasses the algorithms and image-space data structures that are necessary to produce, maintain, process and exploit a set of geometry fragments that are associated with a single image, in the sense that multiple samples correspond to the same location in image space.

 The main advantage of these approaches is that they encompass additional rasterised geometry, by retaining more information from the fragment sampling domain, thus augmenting the visibility determination stage.
-For more details, please refer to the recent <a href="Multimedia\EG2020_STAR_paper.pdf"> state-of-the-art report </a> which was accepted at the Eurographics 2020 conference.
+For more details, please refer to the recent <a href="Multimedia\EG2020_STAR_paper.pdf"> state-of-the-art report </a> which was presented at the Eurographics 2020 conference.

 ![Image description](Figures/teaser.png)
 **Figure 1.** Multifragment rendering has been deployed in a wide spectrum of rendering applications in order to generate compelling graphics effects at interactive frame rates.